Take response actions on a file

-This response action is available for machines on Windows 10, version 1703 or later.
+This response action is available for devices on Windows 10, version 1703 or later.

 The allow or block function cannot be done on files if the file's classification exists on the device's cache prior to the allow or block action.

-The PE file needs to be in the machine timeline for you to be able to take this action.
+The PE file needs to be in the device timeline for you to be able to take this action.

 There may be a couple of minutes of latency between the time the action is taken and the actual file being blocked.

 To start blocking files, you first need to turn the Block or allow feature on in Settings.